extphp/xml-to-json/README.md

 $converter->toJson();       // convert xml to json
 ```

-A quick approach when you need to convert a XML string to json.
+A quick approach when you need to convert a XML string to array or json.

 ```php
 use ExtPHP\XmlToJson\JsonableXML;